Forsythia Lynwood Gold: Plant Care and Growing Guide

 - Don’t place this plant too deep into the ground.
 You want the top of the root system to be almost even with the ground’s surface.

-- Once you’ve planted the root ball, add soil to fill any gaps around the plant.
+- Once you’ve planted the root ball, add soil to fill gaps around the plant.

 - Water thoroughly.

-Forsythia ‘Lynwood Gold’ prefers at least six hours of direct sunlight per day.
+Forsythia ‘Lynwood Gold’ prefers at least six hours of direct sunlight daily.
 However, this plant is also tolerant of partial shade.
 If Forsythias get more sun, they will reward you with more abundant blooms.

-Luckily, Lynwood Golds are a fairly cold-hardy species.
-They can endure temperatures down to around -10 degrees Fahrenheit, depending on location.
-Its buds may die or won’t bloom at all if temperatures drop too low.
+Luckily, Lynwood Golds are a relatively cold-hardy species.
+Depending on location, they can endure temperatures down to around -10 degrees Fahrenheit.
+However, if temperatures drop too low, the buds may die or fail to bloom.

 This plant prefers a slightly humid environment.
 However, this plant may not thrive if it sits too long in overly wet soil.